Do You Have A Copper and Zinc Imbalance?

 How To Test

 There are several ways to test your zinc levels.
 One that I am a fan of due to its simplicity and cost-effectiveness is the zinc sulfate taste test.
-All you do purchase a bottle of zinc sulfate liquid (this a good one), place a capful in your mouth, and observe the sensations in your mouth.
+All you do is purchase a bottle of zinc sulfate liquid (this a good one), place a capful in your mouth, and observe the sensations in your mouth.

 Below are the possible outcomes and indications: